Sonny & Linda Sharrock

 Prefecture Eastern Beauty

-In 1994, Japanese progressive label released three Shingetsu-related albums, including their debut on CD for the first time.
-The other two were a live effort, Akai Me No Kagami and an archive release containing unreleased material as Serenade/Shingetsu.
-However, 25 years after the event, those wonderful Musea people have unearthed another previously-unreleased live tape from soon after the album's release, and it's really rather good.
-The sleeve lists ten tracks, though there's only nine sequenced on the disc, but it seems the discrepancy is in the otherwise unreleased 20-minute Reddish Eyes On Mirror/Voyage For Killing Love Part 2.
-The music is everything you'd expect of prime Japanese progressive; highly melodic and (I suspect) very theatrical, they took the lush symphonic sound of Genesis and Camel and ran with it, adding elements from their own culture, as does most good progressive rock.
+In 1994, Japanese progressive label Belle Antique released three Shingetsu-related albums, including their debut on CD for the first time.
+The other two were a live effort, Akai Me No Kagami: Live '79 and an archive release containing unreleased material as Serenade/Shingetsu.
+The live album, while poorly recorded (or at least mixed), is everything you'd expect of prime Japanese progressive; highly melodic and (I suspect) very theatrical, they took the lush symphonic sound of Genesis and Camel and ran with it, adding elements from their own culture, as does most good progressive rock.
+Hanamoto and guest player Takashi Kokubo (left), each with an M400, add Mellotron to several tracks, with complex flute and string parts in opener Oni, background strings on Afternoon - After The Rain, cellos and another complex flute part on Fragments Of The Dawn, occasional flutes on Fui No Tabidachi and quite literally a second of pitchbent strings at the end of Satsuie No Funade.

 In 2005, the five-disc The Whole Story of Shingetsu 1976-1982 appeared out of nowhere; while not actually the last word on the band, it's clearly attempting to be exactly that.
 We'll ignore disc one, as it's merely a remastered version of Shingetsu, but disc two is a newly-recorded set of material, their 'second album', From a Distant Star (from Life And Death through to Orion/Tsuzumi Hoshi above).
 And it's... every bit as good as their debut, even if we've already heard two if its six tracks on Shingetsu Live.
 Is that Hanamoto's real Mellotron on Life And Death and The Voyage For Killing Love, part 2?
 Hard to tell, but while there's a string line running through the former, there's next to nothing on the latter, anyway.
 Disc 3, Out Takes 1979-1980, is almost exactly what it says on the tin, although the brief Practice On The Bass dates from '77.
 There's only a little Mellotron on the disc; as if to make up its no-show up to that point, Fragments Of The Dawn features cello, string and flute parts, with more of the same on Oni, including a nifty flute part.